 50 60Hz Guide to Charging Your Electronics Overseas

 Traveling, Relocating, or Working Overseas?

-You are a global citizen.
 Everything today has gone global from the economy to satellite TV.
-The exception to this globalization is the electrical power grid.
-Whether you’re moving from North America to another region or vice versa, you could be faced with the issue of mains power line differences when trying to power your electrical or electronic devices.
+The exception to globalization is the electrical power grid.
+Whether you’re moving from North America to another region or vice versa, you could be faced with the issue of mains power line differences when trying to power your electronic devices.
 In the new country, the voltage and frequency power standards may be very different from what you are using today.

 For the most part in North America, the standard mains power is